MSc Health Psychology (incorporating PG Cert/PG Dip)

 - Professional skills development and career advice

-- Student satisfaction with the programme and the staff
+- Student satisfaction with the programme and the staff.

 You will study these modules:

-Psychology of Health and Illness (20 credits)
+Psychology of Health and Wellbeings (20 credits)

 Health Promotion and Behaviour Change (20 credits)

-Health Care in Long Term conditions (20 credits)
+Living with Long Term conditions (20 credits)

-Advanced Qualitative Methods (20 credits)
+Advanced Psychological Methods in Context (20 credits)

 Professional Skills in Health Psychology (20 credits)